What has Cindy done so far?

 Here are some highlights from her current term:

-- .Adopted a modern Land Development Code (LDC) for Teton County that will result in more thoughtful subdivisions that better protect open space and wildlife habitat.
+- Adopted a modern Land Development Code (LDC) for Teton County that will result in more thoughtful subdivisions that better protect open space and wildlife habitat.

 - Partnered with the Teton County Joint Housing Authority (TCJHA) and a nonprofit developer to build community and County employee housing at the former Road and Bridge facility in downtown Driggs.

-- Updated the County's Capital Improvement Plan and Impact Fee Ordinance so new development helps pay for its fair share of county infrastructure improvements.
+- Updated the County's Capital Improvement Plan and Impact Fee Ordinance so new development helps pay its fair share of county infrastructure improvements.

 - Established a full-time Code Compliance Technician Position for Teton County.